Kupath Gemach Trust

 Overview

 Kupath Gemach Trust, formerly known as Kupath Gemach Chaim Bechesed Viznitz Trust, is a traditional Jewish gemach (charitable fund) established in 2005 and registered with the Charity Commission for England and Wales.
 With an annual expenditure of approximately £965,381 (FY 2024), the charity operates as a grant-making trust serving the Orthodox Jewish community, particularly those connected to the Viznitz Hasidic community in London.
 The charity's income derives entirely from donations and legacies, and it is governed by three volunteer trustees who receive no remuneration.
-The trust makes grants to individuals and institutions falling within its charitable objects, which include relieving poverty, advancing Orthodox Jewish faith and education, and supporting the poor, sick, and frail worldwide, particularly among members of the Jewish faith.
+The trust makes grants to individuals and institutions falling within its charitable objects, which include relieving poverty among the poor, sick, and frail (particularly members of the Jewish faith), advancing the Orthodox Jewish faith, and advancing Orthodox Jewish religious education.

 Funding Priorities

-The charity operates as a traditional gemach, making grants through trustee discretion rather than formal application programs.
+The charity operates as a traditional gemach, making grants through trustee discretion rather than formal application programmes.
 Grants are provided to:

 • Individuals in need within the Orthodox Jewish community